With summer comes the heat and humidity. When it gets really hot an oppressive, you will try to do anything to beat the heat and stay cool.

-Most of the ways for you to keep cool during the summer have an impact on your electric bill.
+Most of the ways for you to keep cool in summer have an impact on your electric bill.

 There is nothing worse than opening that bill and having your jaw hit the floor due to the high cost of staying cool.

-There have to be some ways to easily keep cool this summer that won’t have a negative impact on your wallet by increasing your electric bill.
+There have to be some ways to easily keep cool in summer that won’t have a negative impact on your wallet by increasing your electric bill.

 So I started to research and find the best ways to keep cool all summer long.
-I’ve gather the best tips and tricks and present them to you here.
+I’ve gathered the best tips and tricks and present them to you here.

-25 Ways Genius To Stay Cool This Summer
+25 Ways Genius To Stay Cool In Summer

 Keep refrigerated, and sip a glass every now and then.
 This refreshing drink will help you forget about the summer heat.

 They don’t use much electricity to run and if you spritz yourself occasionally like in the first tip, you might actually get cold when the air from the fan blows on you.